gsonego/airbnb_analysis/Diary.md

 - Discussed parsing a new `county` column from `region_parent_name` for cleaner analysis—agreed this is straightforward.

-- Reviewed unique counties extracted: ['Wicklow' 'Cork' 'Limerick' 'Galway' 'Leitrim' 'Fingal' 'Mayo' 'Waterford' 'Kerry' 'Meath' 'Wexford' 'Offaly' 'Sligo' 'Clare' 'Tipperary' 'Roscommon' 'Dublin' 'South Dublin' 'Dun Laoghaire-rathdown' 'Monaghan' 'Cavan' 'Louth' 'Kildare' 'Kilkenny' 'Donegal' 'Westmeath' 'Laois' 'Longford' 'Carlow'].
+- Reviewed unique counties extracted: ['Wicklow' 'Cork' 'Limerick' 'Galway', etc..].

-- Agreed to merge "South Dublin" and "Dun Laoghaire-rathdown" into "Dublin" for consistency, resulting in: ['Wicklow' 'Cork' 'Limerick' 'Galway' 'Leitrim' 'Fingal' 'Mayo' 'Waterford' 'Kerry' 'Meath' 'Wexford' 'Offaly' 'Sligo' 'Clare' 'Tipperary' 'Roscommon' 'Dublin' 'Monaghan' 'Cavan' 'Louth' 'Kildare' 'Kilkenny' 'Donegal' 'Westmeath' 'Laois' 'Longford' 'Carlow'].
+- Agreed to merge "South Dublin" and "Dun Laoghaire-rathdown" into "Dublin" for consistency, resulting in: ['Wicklow' 'Cork' 'Limerick' 'Galway' ...
+'Dublin' ...].

 - Guilherme shared GitHub repo containing: Dataset in XLSX and CSV formats; initial notebooks for investigation and cleaning (Airbnb_Customer.ipynb and Airbnb_Investor.ipynb, tailored to different user angles); cleaned datasets (Ireland_Airbnb_Listing\_\_Detailed\_\_Customer.csv and Ireland_Airbnb_Listing\_\_Detailed\_\_Investor.csv).

-- Niall outlined data cleaning priorities: Replace missing "reviews_per_month" with 0 (logical for no-review listings); handle "price" outliers post-box plot analysis (to discuss further); encode categorical variables for regression (e.g., one-hot for "room_type"); remove "$" from "price" and convert to numeric (optionally to Euros using static rate); discuss feature selection for irrelevant columns on next call.
+- Niall outlined data cleaning priorities: Replace missing `reviews_per_month` with 0 (logical for no-review listings); handle "price" outliers post-box plot analysis (to discuss further); encode categorical variables for regression (e.g., one-hot for "room_type"); remove "$" from "price" and convert to numeric (optionally to Euros using static rate); discuss feature selection for irrelevant columns on next call.

 # 02/10/2025